Comprehensive Guide to User Input Validation in .NET REST APIs

 Enhancing Security

 User input is a common attack vector for malicious users trying to exploit vulnerabilities in a system.
 Input validation helps in mitigating risks such as SQL injection, cross-site scripting (XSS), and other injection attacks by ensuring that only valid and expected data is processed by the API.
+For a deeper look into how to safeguard your APIs against these threats, check out our article on API Security - The Untold Secrets That Will Keep You Awake at Night.

 Improving User Experience